SEJ446 - Engineering Project B

 |Year||2016 unit information|

 Trimester 1: Waurn Ponds (Geelong), Cloud (online)

 Only available to students enrolled in Bachelor of Engineering and associated combined degrees.

 This unit is a capstone project for students immediately prior to them leaving for their chosen career.
-It encompasses a number of skills gained during the course of study and is a reflection of what they can anticipate when entering employment as a graduate engineer.
-Projects will have a research element to them although some may not necessarily be research based but rather industry specific.
+Students will undertake project work proposed in SEJ441, and then critically analyse and evaluate the results prior to communicating the project outcomes.
+It encompasses a number of technical engineering skills and an understanding of professional context in their discipline gained during the degree, and thus is a reflection of what they can anticipate when entering employment as a graduate engineer.
+Projects will have a research element to them in the justification of the approach and critical evaluation of results, although some may not necessarily be research-based, but rather industry specific.
 The learning style is predominantly student-led with direction from a supervisor through face-to-face or on-line meetings.
-It is anticipated that an artefact will be produced as part of the project process.
-This may be a virtual prototype of a product or a process but will be necessary in-order students can test and evaluate their chosen design direction.
-A design based approach including the generation of a product design specification is an integral element of the unit.
-The final thesis will be a scholarly piece of work documenting the major findings of the research project and reflecting on the progress and outcomes against some pre-agreed deliverables.

 Unit Fee Information